UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 <!-- #region -->

-Notes: Most of the time it is a good idea to stick to the predefined color scheme because of the advantages mentioned in the previous slide.
+Notes: Most of the time it is a good idea to stick to the predefined colour scheme because of the advantages mentioned in the previous slide.

-However, sometimes the categories we are representing might have a color already associated with them, such as political parties or sports team.
+However, sometimes the categories we are representing might have a colour already associated with them, such as political parties or sports team.

-In these cases, it is often better to design a custom color scheme using the colors naturally associated with each category.
+In these cases, it is often better to design a custom colour scheme using the colours naturally associated with each category.

-In Altair we can create a custom color scheme by passing a list of colors to the `range` parameter of `alt.Scale`.
+In Altair we can create a custom colour scheme by passing a list of colours to the `range` parameter of `alt.Scale`.

-You can specify colors either by their HTML/CSS name (such as ‘coral’) or their hex code (such as ‘\#4682b4’).
-[All HTML/CSS color names can be found in the image in this post](https://stackoverflow.com/a/37232760/2166823).
+You can specify colours either by their HTML/CSS name (such as ‘coral’) or their hex code (such as ‘\#4682b4’).
+[All HTML/CSS colour names can be found in the image in this post](https://stackoverflow.com/a/37232760/2166823).

-Hex codes are defines over the range `#000000` for black (“zero color”) to `#ffffff` for white (“full color”) and [are easiest chosen via color pickers such as this one](https://colorpicker.me/).
+Hex codes are defines over the range `#000000` for black (“zero colour”) to `#ffffff` for white (“full colour”) and [are easiest chosen via colour pickers such as this one](https://colorpicker.me/).

 ---